benhammondmusic/blog/ckm8wwwga03fbhws1ec80b0ru.md

 - ```git push heroku main```
 - cross your toes and your eyes and wait until you hopefully see ```remote: Verifying deploy... done```.
 This took significantly longer than the backend to deploy for me.
 - type ```heroku open``` and view your majestic nav bar.
-- We are still getting some CORS issues; we will need to adjust our backend settings to allow for whichever frontend is requesting connections.